An irresistible smoky taste

 Galbi is a grilled rib of beef or pork, or diced chicken.
-When it is well-grilled, the marinated beef rib, So-galbi becomes dark-reddish brown with a smoky and sweet taste.
+When it is well-grilled, the marinated beef rib, known as so-galbi, becomes a dark-reddish brown with a smoky sweet taste.

-You can grill almost every cut of beef over the fire.
-The rib is the best cut for Galbi because of its fat contents.
-For a better taste, you may sit right next to a grill-table.
-Serve your friends piece by piece.
+Almost every cut of beef can be grilled over the fire.
+The rib is the best cut for galbi because of its fat content.
+For a better taste, sit directly next to the grill table, and serve friends piece by piece.

-Pork-galbi is very popular menu in many barbecue restaurants because it is cheaper but and more tender than beef.
+Pork galbi is very popular in many Korean barbecue restaurants because it is cheaper than beef, and more tender.

-Pork-galbi is sometimes served with a side of lettuce or other leafy vegetable, which is used to wrap a slice of cooked meat, often along with sliced garlic.
-This combination provides you a well-balanced diet.
-Many visitors say that a smoke-less indoor grill is very interesting.
+Pork galbi is often served with a side of lettuce or other leaves that are used to wrap the slice of cooked meat, commonly together with some sliced garlic.
+This combination provides a well-balanced diet.
+Many visitors say that the smokeless indoor grill is very interesting.

-The Dak-galbi Festival has been held annually in Chuncheon.
-The festival gets a new name, Chuncheon Dakgalbi & Makguksu Festival this year.
+The Dakgalbi Festival is held annually in Chuncheon.
+The festival is taking a new name this year: the Chuncheon Dakgalbi & Makguksu Festival.

 “Chi-maek”, a Korean cultural experience.